+Research in this area is a new and growing field, and the findings are mostly upbeat.
+More than a decade ago, research suggested that hearing aids improve overall quality of life and larger studies are currently underway.
 Hearing loss is far easier to correct than many of the problems it may be related to, so this is great news for public health, experts say.

 To reach this conclusion, a large team of researchers led by Elham Mahmoudi, a health economist at the University of Michigan, pulled five years of claims data nationwide from a managed care provider, finding nearly 115,000 seniors who met their criteria—a new diagnosis of hearing loss and no history within the previous year of the medical issues under study.
 The team also looked for other conditions associated with hearing loss like diabetes, obesity and heart problems and adjusted their calculations to make this sample typical.
 The next step was to analyze the sample’s history for the next three years.

 The study confirmed earlier evidence that people with hearing loss are more likely to develop dementia—in this sample, 13.9% did, compared to about 12% in the general population age 66 and up.
 Also, nearly 13% of the sample had an injury in a fall (compared to 7.5%) and 33.6% were depressed (compared to 25.2%).

 Only a randomized trial can show cause-and-effect, so this study isn’t conclusive that hearing aids protected their users, though it seems likely.

 Hearing loss and cognitive decline